 Talents for the Frost DK

-In Legion your talents can easily be changed IF you’re in a “rested XP” area, such as your garrison, an inn, or the big city.
+Your talents can easily be changed IF you’re in a “rested XP” area, such as your garrison, an inn, or the big city.
 No reagents, trainers, or special rituals required.
-You can change your spec (go Frost or Unholy) any time you’re out of combat, but for the individual talents you need to get to the rested area.
+You can change your spec (go Blood, back to Frost, then Unholy) any time you’re out of combat, but for the individual talents you need to get to the rested area.
 As with changing specs, no special items are required for changed talents.
 So if you want to DPS one fight and then you need to tank the next one, or try unholy because it looks like a bitter fit, then switching is easy.

 If one suggested talent doesn’t work for your style, change it up.